oneaniket/flask-gke/README.md

 # flask-gke
 #### This is automated deployment of flask application on Google Kubernetes Engine.
 GKE cluster is created with Terraform along with Cloud Build Trigger.
 Cloud Build is used for CICD deployments.

+#### There are 4 modules in terraform
+1. Cloud Build
+2. GKE
+3. IAM - service account for GKE
+4. VPC - This include VPC, Subnet and Firewall

 #### Pre-reqs
 1. GCP Project with billing enabled
 2. GCP Cloud Source Repository for version control